 If you have followed a path down five steps and want to investigate a different node at step 3, just click that node and the analysis will rebuild based on your selection.
 Please note, only a single path may be followed at any one time.

 Sometimes, the number of users that did a given event is very small relative to the other events.
 In this case, the path size will be presented as a very small line.
-Mousing over this small line will allow you to see the details of which event that is and how many users actually performed it.
+Even for these very small lines, the header will clearly provide the details for the node.

-If, in the middle of the analysis, you feel that you would rather see the paths leading a different starting event, you can mouse over the vertical elipsis and select reroot.
+If, in the middle of the analysis, you feel that you would rather see the paths leading from a different starting event, you can mouse over the and select Actions > Set As First Event.
 This will start the path analysis over with that event as the starting event.

 Saving a Path¶

 If you reach a point where you want to save the path for later analysis, click the Save button.
 This will save the definition of the analysis including all nodes you have drilled into.
 Please note, the next time you open the path, new data will be included in the analysis, so numbers could change.

 - Application - This allows you to select the app you wish to analyze.